pyxelr/pawelcislo.com/src/content/docs/posts/2020-07-10-optimising-our-learning-retention-rate-with-srs-anki.md

 In addition to simplifying the information, try to use images where possible as they will further stimulate your senses.
 As an example, they work great for learning a new language and finding the word for the presented image.
 On the other hand, if the graphic contains all the information, you can still learn from it by hiding/unhiding the right areas.

 I've just provided the basic, must known principles, but there is more to it if you would like to create the most practical cards.
-Dr Piotr Woźniak, the author of SuperMemo software, explained this topic thoroughly in 20 rules\[ref\]Wozniak, P. (1999) ‘Effective Learning: Twenty Rules of Formulating Knowledge’. \[February 1999\] available from <[https://www.supermemo.com/en/archives1990-2015/articles/20rules](https://www.supermemo.com/en/archives1990-2015/articles/20rules)\>\[/ref\] with a great set of examples.
+Dr Piotr Woźniak, the author of SuperMemo software, explained this topic thoroughly in 20 rules[^6] with a great set of examples.

 \[caption id="attachment\_3466" align="aligncenter" width="513"\]![How Anki users deal with learning new information](images/Anki_new_information.png) It's just like when you [stir your data unless the ML algorithm works](https://pawelcislo.com/wp-content/uploads/2020/07/stir_data_meme.png), right?
 Image credit: [Reddit](https://www.reddit.com/r/Anki/comments/g9otl1/shitpost_just_shove_dem_flashcards/)\[/caption\]